DayvonAllen/go-concurrency-notes/go-context.md

 ## Context Package
+- Context package serves two primary purposes:
+  - Provides API's for cancelling branches of call-graph.
+  - Provides a data-bag for transporting request-scoped data through call-graph.
+- `context.Background()` - returns an empty context, it is the root of any Context tree.
 - Context is immutable
 - The Context package provides functions to add new behavior.
 - To add cancellation behavior we have functions like: